exakat/exakat/docs/Rules.rst

        return $a['dirname'].'/'.$a['basename'];
    }

-   // This is OK : 3 calls to 'pathinfo() is slower than array access. function foo_deb() {
+   // This is OK : 3 calls to pathinfo() is slower than array access. function foo_deb() {
        $a = pathinfo($file4);
        return  $a['dirname'].'/'.$a['filename'].'.'.$a['extension'];